How to Grow and Care for Tradescantia Nanouk (Essential Tips)

 Fertilizing

 These plants will benefit from regular fertilization during the spring and summer.
-Aim to fertilize once a month from April through September.
+I aim to fertilize once a month from April through September.

-Choose a balanced houseplant fertilizer and dilute it to half the recommended strength.
+I find that a balanced houseplant fertilizer works best and I dilute it to half the recommended strength.

 Pruning